Home > Linux, Open Source, Ubuntu > Restore Default Ubuntu Groups.

 AddThis Social Bookmark Button

-2. Molgor
+2. Molgor says:

 Thanx a lot!!
 It was difficult for me to remmeber what was the fu@%! problem.
 Later on I realized that I missunderstand the usermod shit just like you.